Destiny-IT-guy/linux-basic/Folders and Files/README.md

 # Files and Folders

-In linux everything is a file even folders and end device like external hardrive and keyboard etc. there are many type of file but I will seperate them into 7 different groups
+In linux everything is a file even folders and end device like external hard drives, keyboards  etc. There are many type of file but I will separate them into 7 different groups

 ## file type